darraghd493/DiscordCleverbot/README.md

 npm init -y && npm i --save-dev node@16 && npm config set prefix=$(pwd)/node_modules/node && export PATH=$(pwd)/node_modules/node/bin:$PATH
 ```

 this automatically generates the package (if there is none) and then updates and fixes [node.js](https://nodejs.org) to v16.

-An alternative to this can be done by going into the `.replit` file and changing the contents of it to;
+An alternative to this can be done by going into the `.replit` file and changing the contents of it to the following;

 ```py
 run = """curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash